-Interim Value Adjustment: Because the Index Account Options are designed to credit an Index Adjustment by measuring the change in the Index Return from the beginning of the Index Account Option Term to the end of the Index Account Option Term, an Interim Value calculation is necessary to determine the daily value of your Index Account Option on any given Business Day for purposes of Intra-Term Performance Locks or withdrawals prior to the end of the Index Account Option Term by measuring the change in your Index Return from the beginning of the Index Account Option Term to the date of the withdrawal (withdrawals in this context include partial or total withdrawals from the Contract, automatic withdrawals, free looks, required minimum distributions ("RMD"), income payments, and the Contract Value element of death benefit payments).
-Please note that any withdrawal taken in the first six years after issue may also be assessed a Withdrawal Charge in addition to the Interim Value adjustment.
+Interim Value Adjustment: Because the Index Account Options are designed to credit an Index Adjustment by measuring the change in the Index Return from the beginning of the Index Account Option Term to the end of the Index Account Option Term, an Interim Value calculation is necessary to determine the daily value of your Index Account Option on any given Business Day for purposes of Intra-Term Performance Locks or withdrawals prior to the end of the Index Account Option Term by measuring the change in your Index Return from the beginning of the Index Account Option Term to the date of the withdrawal (withdrawals in this context include partial or total withdrawals from the Contract, automatic withdrawals, free looks, required minimum distributions ("RMD"), income payments, the deduction of advisory fees pursuant to our administrative rules, and the Contract Value element of death benefit payments).

 In calculating the Interim Value adjustment, we use the greater of applicable (non-guaranteed) prorated and guaranteed minimum Index Adjustment Factors, which in some instances may serve to reduce any positive Index Adjustment, as well as increase any negative Index Adjustment we credit when compared to the Index Adjustment you would have received if you had waited until the end of your Index Account Option Term to take your withdrawal.
 This is because the (non-guaranteed) prorated Index Adjustment Factors are prorated by the time elapsed during the Index Account Option Term.
-In other words, the values are determined by multiplying the Index Adjustment Factor by the number of days elapsed so far during the Index Account Option Term and then dividing by the total number of days in the Index Account Option Term.
+In other words, the values are determined by multiplying the Index Adjustment Factor by the number of days elapsed so far during the Index Account Option Term.
 Likewise, guaranteed minimum Index Adjustment Factors are lower than the Index Adjustment Factors that would be used to calculate your Index Adjustment at the end of the Index Account Option Term.

 When calculating your Interim Value, we will apply the greater of the applicable (non-guaranteed) prorated Index Adjustment Factors or the guaranteed minimum Index Adjustment Factors.
 This means, if the guaranteed minimum Index Adjustment Factors result in a higher Interim Value, we will apply the higher Interim Value.
-For an example illustrating the proration of Index Adjustment Factors and the use of guaranteed minimum Index Adjustment Factors, please see "Interim Value" on page 19.
+For an example illustrating the proration of Index Adjustment Factors and the use of guaranteed minimum Index Adjustment Factors, please see "Interim Value" on page 18.
 We do not prorate the Index Participation Rate.
 Any negative adjustment could be significant and impact the amount of Contract Value available for future withdrawals.
-In addition to Interim Value adjustments, withdrawals taken in the first six Contract Years may also be subject to Withdrawal Charges, which could further reduce the amount you receive when requesting a withdrawal.

 Each time you take a withdrawal from an Index Account Option before the end of your Index Account Option Term, we will recalculate your Index Account Option Value, based on an Interim Value adjustment, which could be zero, positive or negative.
 The Index Account Option Value is reduced proportionally to the Contract Value for each withdrawal.
 This means if you withdraw 10% of your Contract Value, your Index Account Option Value will also be reduced by 10%.
 If an Interim Value adjustment is positive, your Index Account Option Value will be decreased by less than the amount of the withdrawal; in other words, on less than a dollar for dollar basis.
 If an Interim Value adjustment is negative, your Index Account Option Value will be decreased by more than the amount of the withdrawal; in other words, on more than a dollar for dollar basis.
+Because the deduction of advisory fees is subject to Interim Value adjustments, your Contract Value may be reduced by more than the amount of the advisory fee if a deduction is taken at a point in time at which a negative Index Adjustment would occur.